haochuanwei/flexmod/README.md

 awesomepackage.config["metric"]["length"] = "foot"
 ```

-Having flexible units may be helpful for different locales, but Changing metric units in the middle of a program can lead to consistency issues.
+Having flexible units may be helpful for different locales, but changing metric units in the middle of a program can lead to consistency issues.

 `flexmod` lets you:
 -   specify configs that are auto-locked (i.e. no further changes) when used
--   add custom preprocessing functions to entered config values
+-   add custom preprocessor functions to entered config values
     -   this is useful when reading config from a text file
 -   add validation functions to check user-supplied config values